ropensci/PostcodesioR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed the LICENSE file as recommended.
+* Shortened the title

-* Updated the link to CONDUCT.md.
+* Replaced dontrun with donttest in examples

 ## Test environments
 * local OS X install, R 3.6.0